Repair ear clip

 Selection of parameters

-This is because the required material is already on the ear stud – in the form of the eyelet – and only needs to be melted onto the ear clip.
+<In this case, the welding geometry joint/angle situation is ideal.
+The required material is already on the ear stud – in the form of the eyelet – and only needs to be melted onto the ear clip.
+This mode is assigned a special welding curve (HF superimposed) in order to be able to weld better in such situations.
+Rather shorter welding times are best suited here (5 ms or less).

 Modeling